How Do Insurance Companies Determine Settlement Amounts?

 Comparative Fault Considerations

 Insurance companies reduce settlements based on your percentage of fault.
-In states with comparative negligence laws, being 20% at fault reduces your settlement by 20%.
+In comparative negligence states, an individual’s share of responsibility may be considered when insurers evaluate claims.
+Fault determinations vary based on evidence and applicable state law.
 This makes fault determination crucial for final settlement amounts.

 Settlement Negotiation Strategies: Maximizing Your Insurance Claim Value